Frequently Asked Questions

 What facilities are available at Cadbury College?

-In recent years the college has invested over eight million pounds in considerable improvements and new buildings.
+In recent years the college has invested millions in building improvements and new developments, including Science City – a STEM education centre and major revamp of all Chemistry, Biology, Physics and Applied Science laboratories, as well as a brand new digital Fab Lab.
 We have a dedicated Performing Arts area that includes a 180 seat theatre, drama studio and teaching rooms.
-Our library has been enlarged to create a state-of-the-art Learning Resource Centre and the canteen has also been extended and updated.
-Our sports facilities now include a sport’s hall featuring basketball hoops, an outdoor all-weather area for tennis, football, netball and basketball, a fitness suite and changing rooms.
-Our science facilities have been improved with a major refurbishment of all Chemistry, Biology and Physics laboratories.
-Our Creative Arts subjects enjoy dedicated workshops, studios and Apple Mac suites to complement the respective subject matters.
+A state-of-the-art Learning Resource Centre has been created in our library space and eating facilities have been extended and enhanced.
+Our sports facilities include a sports hall featuring basketball hoops, an outdoor all-weather area for tennis, football, netball and basketball, a fitness suite and changing area.
+Our Creative Arts students benefit from dedicated workshops, studios and Apple Mac suites.
 Our teaching rooms are well-equipped with audio-visual equipment and interactive whiteboards.
 The college also offers a free WiFi service to all students.

 Is there a college bursary scheme?

-Yes - Cadbury College is allocated funds from the government to support those students in financial need.
-We distribute this fund through a bursary scheme to ensure fairness:
+Yes – Cadbury College is allocated funds from the government to support those students in financial need.
+We distribute this fund through a bursary scheme.
+You can find more information about welfare support here.

 Will it cost anything for me to study at Cadbury College?

 There are no tuition fees for 16-18 year olds.
-Students are asked to pay a £25 book deposit when they enrol at the college, however this is returned at the end of the two years of study when all books and resources have been returned to the college.
-Some subjects will offer field trips which may impose some additional costs, however these costs will be kept to a minimum and these field trips are not compulsory.
+Some subjects will offer field trips which may involve some additional costs, however these costs will be kept to a minimum and these field trips are not compulsory.
+The college offers subsidised travel for all 16-18 learners and there are other financial support schemes available to support students from qualifying backgrounds.
+More information can be found here.

 When does enrolment take place?

-Enrolment takes place after GCSE Results are announced.
-It is usually at the end of August into the beginning of September, with all students being on timetable by the end of the first week of September.
+Enrolment takes place after GCSE results are announced.
+It will start on GCSE results day which is annually towards the end of August, with all students being on timetable by the end of the first week of September.
 Further details about enrolment and a date/time for your individual appointment will be sent to you in a letter over the summer holiday.
-The enrolment appointment will take between 1 and 2 hours.
-You will need to bring your GCSE Exam Board Results slips as proof of your examination results.
+The enrolment appointment will take between 1 and 2 hours, at busy times.
+You will need to bring your GCSE Exam Board Results slips as proof of your examination results, as well as some form of ID.
 When you have finished your enrolment appointment, you will be issued with your college ID card.